 Benefit #1: Learn About Specific Careers

 One major benefit of NSLC is that you can choose a program in the field you want to work in, such as medicine, law, or business.
 The programs are designed to provide hands-on experience in that field.
-For example, participants in the engineering program build wind turbines and water purification systems and also learn about new technology being used in engineering.
+For example, participants in the engineering program might work on wind turbines and water purification systems and learn about new technology being used in engineering.

 These experiences can help you gain skills you can use later on for college and future jobs.
 They can also give you a taste of what a future career might be like so that you have a better idea of what you want to study in college.